NREL/ThermalRagone/README.md

 # ThermalRagone

-The numerical model used to generate the data in the manuscript Rate Capability and Ragone Plots for Thermal Energy Storage is provided in the GitHub repository (NREL/ThermalRagone).
+The numerical model used to generate the data in the manuscript Rate Capability and Ragone Plots for Phase Change Thermal Energy Storage is provided in the GitHub repository (NREL/ThermalRagone).
 The code was developed in MATLAB R2019b.
 The MATLAB software is required to run the code, although no non-standard hardware is needed.
 Descriptions of the files are provided below:

 - NumericalModel_NatEng.m is the main code that sets up the numerical model and calculates the local temperatures, enthalpies and important global parameters such as the specific energy and power.
 More information about the numerical model is provided in the Methods section of the main paper.
 - ductflow.m calculates the friction factor and Nusselt number of the glycol-water mixture flowing through the flat channel (duct).
 The correlation used depends on the Reynolds number of the fluid.